 Two beech on the Hill are distinctive because of attacks from pocket knives!!!
+The posh term for the results are arborglyphs !!
 One is to be found on the NE side of the Hill in the National Trust woodland adjacent to May Hill common.
 It sits proud in the middle of an area of chestnut coppice.
 Rumour has it the young men of the village carved their initials on it prior to departing for the war (the initials RJ, IJ, AB, KB, JB, HH, RH, NP, BP, ES, and JL are to be found).
 Someone also added a creditable image of Popeye - now becoming less clear as the bark grows around the carving.

 Another landmark beech is found at the bottom of Bearfoot wood along the bridleway from the water tank.
 This tree stands at the junction of six tracks - it must have been a distinctive marker here for over a century.
 Apart from PH and RF, someone has enigmatically labelled it the Nipple Tree!
 At the other side of the tree a clear image of Chad indicates wartime carving.
 There is another beech similar in size to these trees hidden deep in the woods below.
 This one escaped the taggers of an age when every lad had not a mobile phone, but a knife in his pocket!!

 The Cathedral on the Hill